cseanburns/personal_knowledge_mgmt/src/p5-wikipedia-project.md

 of the Wikipedia community.

 Then, it's all about research.
+You have already learned some
+things about searching
-You'll learn how to use
+library databases and the web, and going forward, you'll learn how to use
-**Specific Library and Web Resources** to find reliable sources for your chosen Wikipedia article.
+**specific library and web resources** to find reliable information for your chosen Wikipedia articles.
-Navigating through these resources will be a breeze with the skills you've already honed in our course.

 Finally, we'll tackle
 how to use your **Reference Manager**